Aniket-Engg/node-postgres-registration/README.md

 ### Development
 - [ ] Automate the project setup and init, as well as finding and getting dependencies before launching.
 - [ ] Add unit tests around the user stories.
+- [ ] Integrate the Front-end via Angular.
+- [ ] Setup a client independant API that returns the data in some standard JSON.